mt-class/penn/projects/team10.md

 The default system is just aligning sentences directly according to line number.
 A simple way to improve accuracy would be to consider length of sentences and align sentences accordingly.
 This will at least help detecting sentences where one foreign language sentence is translated to English language.

-Other than considering only the sentence length, you can consider Names, numbers and punctuations to improve accuracy.
+Other than considering only the sentence length, you can consider names, numbers and punctuations to improve accuracy.

 Also to compare each sentence in foreign language against the entire translated corpus, one can use dynamic programming.
 An illustration of how dynamic programming works for edit distance is present [here](http://nlp.stanford.edu/IR-book/html/htmledition/edit-distance-1.html).